Discover A New Smile With Dental Implants

 Phase II – Biological Integration

 In most cases we expect integration to occur within 8-12 weeks.
 Immediately following the placement, we would expect the discomfort and healing to occur very quickly.
-In a few cases an implant may take take a year to integrate with the bone.
+In a few cases implants may take take a year to integrate with the bone.

 Phase III - Restoring the Implant